BlockstreamResearch/bip-frost-dkg/README.md

 and that every participant has an authentic copy of every other participant's encryption key.
 Like in SimplPedPop, every participant is additionally assumed to hold a secret seed.
 Every participant derives a session seed given to SimplPedPop from this seed and the list of encryption keys of all participants.
-This ensures that different sets of participants will have different SimplPedPod sessions.
+This ensures that different sets of participants will have different SimplPedPop sessions.

 The encryption relies on a non-interactive ECDH key exchange between the public keys of the participants in order to establish a secret pad `pad_ij` for every pair of distinct participants `i` and `j`.